Gravitational-wave event rates as a new probe for dark matter microphysics: Gravitational-wave event rates

-We choose some redshift threshold $z_*$, and define $N_>(z_*)$ as the number of detected BBHs whose best-fit inferred redshift falls above this threshold, $\hat{z}>z_*$.
-Based on our work, different dark matter scenarios will predict different values of $N_>$.
+Our key observable quantity is constructed as follows: we choose some redshift threshold $z_*$, and define $N_>(z_*)$ as the number of detected BBHs whose best-fit inferred redshift falls above this threshold, $\hat{z}>z_*$.
+Our results show that different dark matter scenarios will predict different values of $N_>$.
 We can predict whether these models are distinguishable in a given observational scenario by forecasting the corresponding uncertainty on $N_>$.
+It is straightforward to write down the mean value of this quantity,